JoshGelua/GestaltOnline/README.md

 ## Contact

-For any inquiries or questions regarding Gestalt, please reach out to the project maintainer, Josh, at josh@gelua.ca.
+For any inquiries or questions regarding Gestalt, please reach out to the developer, Josh, at josh@gestaltonline.ca

 Thank you for your interest in Gestalt, and we look forward to your contributions and support!